bentrueman/censored-env-data-analysis/README.md

 likelihoods.</figcaption>
 </figure>

-Arsenic, vanadium, and cadmium concentrations were most strongly correlated in biosolids (Figure 4).
+<br> Arsenic, vanadium, and cadmium concentrations were most strongly
+correlated in biosolids (Figure 4).
 And overall, the robust model—incorporating Student t likelihoods—identified more correlation among the variables than the conventional, non-robust model fitted with